neutron-project/form-bundle/Resources/doc/timepicker.md

 Timepicker
 ==========

-This is a jQuery timepicker add-on.
+The timepicker is a jQuery widget.

 See [demo](http://trentrichardson.com/examples/timepicker/)